LWT Operations Description

-Program logging tools for appropriate “sleep” time before data begins recording to memory and synchronize tool clock to surface depth system clock.
+Program logging tools to begin recording to memory and synchronize tool clock to surface depth system clock.

 Once TD or zone of interest is reached, LWT tools are deployed into BHA collar by pumping, slickline, or surface deployment depending on application.

 Once the logging tools are confirmed "set in collar” the pipe trip out of hole begins.

 Any required circulation, reaming, or well control can take place as with normal pipe tripping operations.